yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-space-url.markdown

 weight: 200
 ---

-{% summary %}An address, passed to `GigaSpace`, used to connect to a space and remotely create new spaces as well as enable various characteristics.{% endsummary %}
+{% summary %}A Space URL is a string that represents an address of a space.{% endsummary %}

 # Overview